 My whole family loves these, although my husband admits he thinks they could be a little sweeter.
 I think they’re just fine as they are, and I like the fact that I can serve my family muffins for breakfast and not feel too guilty about it.
 These also make a nice after-dinner treat.

-However, if you have a real sweet tooth, like my husband, you might want to consider doubling the sugar in this recipe.
-I think you could do so without ruining the recipe.
+However, if you have a real sweet tooth, like my husband, you might want to consider doubling the sugar in this recipe, or perhaps adding icing.
+I think you could do so without ruining the muffins.
 Whether you add more sugar or not, I do hope you enjoy these as much as we do!